Galleywood: Services

 Galleywood has a local library and Civic Hall.

 Parks

 Galleywood is home to Chelmer Park, which has facilities for hockey, football, netball, tennis, cricket and rounders.
-It is the home of Chelmsford Hockey Club, the Chelmsford Cricket Club, Galleywood Cricket Club and the Galleywood Football Club.
 The park extends to over 50 acres and includes two playground areas for young children and toddlers.
 There is also a small apple orchard, a remnant of the historic land use.

 Galleywood has Jubilee Recreational Park with a playground area and is the meeting point for Galleywood Scouts.